 Easter Dove Bread [Colomba Pasqua] is the most well-known of the many traditional breads prepared in celebration of the Easter holiday in Italy and around the world.

 This post may contain affiliate links, but don't worry - they won't bite.

 Italy has many food-related Easter traditions, but perhaps the most famous is Colomba Pasquale, or Italian Easter Bread.

 Italian Easter Dove Bread is a tradition with a long and colorful that dates back as far as 572 A.D.
 The most popular legend, however, comes from Italy's Lombardy region and the Lombardian victory over Holy Roman Emperor Barbarossa.
 According to legend, two doves (representing the Holy Ghost) miraculously appeared over the battle field.

 However it began, the popularity of Colomba Pasquale (literally, "Easter Dove") swept across Italy, until it became what is now the unofficial national Easter bread.

-This is a deliciously rich, sweet egg bread is very easy to make, and I highly recommend it to novice and expert bread-bakers alike.
-Wrapped well, it will taste even better then second day, perfect for pre-Easter preparation.
+This is a rich, sweet egg bread is very easy to make, and I highly recommend it for novice and expert bread-bakers alike.
+Wrapped well, it will taste even better the second day, perfect for pre-Easter preparation.